 Sharl Heller, President

-Sharl is a founding member and the current president of the Southeastern Massachusetts Pine Barrens Alliance.
-She is a founding member and the former president of Friends of Myles Standish State Forest.
-She helped found and serves as a facilitator for the Massachusetts Forest and Park Friends Network and is a Massachusetts Keystone Cooperator.
+Sharl is a founding member and the current president of the Southeastern Massachusetts Pine Barrens Alliance, a founding member and former president of Friends of Myles Standish State Forest.
+She co-founded and serves as a facilitator for the Massachusetts Forest and Park Friends Network and is a Massachusetts Keystone Cooperator.
 Sharl is always willing to travel throughout the Commonwealth to support Friends groups and advocate for state forests and parks.
-Saving the Massachusetts Coastal Pine Barrens has become her mission in life.
+Saving what's left of the Massachusetts Coastal Pine Barrens Ecoregion has become her mission in life.

 Frank Mand, Vice President

-Frank is a creative writer and journalist who has received awards for poetry, humor columns, news writing and photo journalism.
+Frank is a creative writer and journalist who has received awards for poetry, humor columns, news writing and photojournalism.
 A former editor of The Journal of Nuclear Medicine Frank has written for and edited a number of publications, published his own weekly newspaper, and in 2013 received four awards and was named Feature Writer of the Year for Gatehouse Media (300+ newspapers in 27 states coast to coast).
 Frank has a BA in English Literature from Boston College, an MBA from Northeastern University, a Certificate in Professional Publishing from Stanford, and a Certificate in Web Management from Emerson College.
 Recently, Frank taught himself how to make charcoal circa 1825, which he ably demonstrated at SEMPBA's Pine Fest.
 Frank believes that preservation begins when you first begin to care about where you live, and is spearheading our 'Where Do You Love' campaign.